jupyter-on-openshift/lab-jupyter-notebooks-01/workshop/content/exercises/03-loading-the-templates.md

 oc get templates
 ```

-In the initial exercise you will be using the `notebook-workspace` template.
+In this workshop you will be using the `notebook-workspace` template.

 To see details about this template and what parameters can be provided when using the template, run the command: